Tamiya Sand Scorcher

 The Tamiya Sand Scorcher was the sixteenth 1/10-scale electric radio controlled car kit released by Japanese model manufacturer Tamiya Corporation.
-First introduced on December 15, 1979, its high level of detail and realism make it one of the most sought-after vintage R/C models today.
+It was first introduced on December 15, 1979.

-Topped with a highly detailed plastic replica of a Volkswagen Baja Bug, the Sand Scorcher shared many parts with an earlier car, the "Rough Rider".
+Topped with a plastic replica of a Volkswagen Baja Bug, the Sand Scorcher shared many parts with an earlier car, the "Rough Rider".
 Released a little over a month apart, both cars were constructed from components that were mostly metal, rather than plastic.
-Though heavy, this meant the Sand Scorcher was extremely rugged.
+Though heavy, this meant the Sand Scorcher was rugged.
 Adding to the model's detail was its suspension system which was closely patterned after that of a full-scale Volkswagen.
-All on board electronics were protected by a water-resistant clear plastic case, meaning the car could be driven through water without damage - a feat very few modern R/C vehicles can perform.
+All on board electronics were protected by a water-resistant clear plastic case, meaning the car could be driven through water without damage.

-Of interest to both R/C and VW enthusiasts, mint-in-box examples of the Sand Scorcher command prices from US$2900 to US$5100 as certain original parts for this model are nearly impossible to find in brand new condition.
+Of potential interest to both R/C and VW enthusiasts alike, mint-in-box examples of the Sand Scorcher command prices from US$2900 to US$5100 as certain original parts for this model are nearly impossible to find in brand new condition.
 The basic body shell was also used in two other Tamiya models, namely the Monster Beetle and the Blitzer Beetle, making it Tamiya's longest-running R/C body shell design.
 However the original Sand Scorcher edition of the body can be identified by the wider fenders, the separate door handles and the words "1/10 RC VW BUGGY" moulded into the inside of the roof.
 Later versions lack this detail, making the original version highly sought after by collectors.

 Tamiya released a 30th Anniversary edition of the Sand Scorcher in March 2010, with only slight modifications to the original design including some die-cast parts and an ESC in place of the mechanical speed controller.